 No, the music industry is probably not that much different from others.
 All businesses are opportunistic.
 If there is an opportunity to get ahead, then you can bet someone will take advantage of it.
 The problem in the music industry is that getting ahead often means taking advantage of musicians who aren’t experienced in the business side of music.
-But if a musician learns the basics about business and law, there is less of an opportunity for a sleazy guy with a cigar to screw him over.
+But if a musician learns the basics about business and law, there is less of an opportunity for that type of abuse.
 That’s what this book is about: protecting yourself and minimizing your damages.

 This isn’t to say that you can always avoid getting screwed.
 Be prepared for some setbacks.
 In this chapter we’ll ease you into the different aspects of your band’s business, and we’ll try to help you decide on the business form that is best for your band.

 The first and most important step in running your band’s business is to accept the fact that itis a business.
 Producing music is your band’s creative work, and selling that music is a business venture.
 As long as your band is interested in selling its music, business knowledge is as essential to your success as musical creativity!

 You may be surprised to learn that taking care of business actually involves creativity and is not quite as boring as you may believe (ask Mick Jagger—a business school graduate).
 In fact, your band may well enjoy the power that comes with understanding how to run a business—and to do it successfully.
 This doesn’t mean your band must micromanage every detail of its business.
 As your band develops, you will delegate power and responsibilities.
 But, especially at the beginning, it’s important for you to understand basic contract and accounting principles in order to make smart decisions and avoid the many pitfalls that often trap bands and their members.